Reporting standards in general

 If the fair value of the acquired assets or liabilities subsequently proves different from the values calculated at the acquisition date, cost is adjusted for up to 12 months after the date of acquisition.

 Any excess of the cost of an acquired company over the fair value of the acquired assets, liabilities and contingent liabilities (goodwill) is recognised as an asset under intangible assets and tested for impairment at least once a year.
-If the carrying amount of an asset exceeds its recoverable amount, the asset is written down to the lower recoverable amount.

 Gains or losses on disposal of subsidiaries